Bruce Cooper (pictured above) was inducted into the Cricket Albury Wodonga (CAW) Hall Of Fame in March 2021.

 Another Hall Of Famer, Dave Coulston, played cricket for Rand in 2001-02.

-Terry Banfield (who bowled left arm wrist spin) represented Riverina against Murrumbidgee in 1972-73 at Wagga Wagga (the first player from the BDCA for 4 years) and had match figures of 7 for 59 (5-53 & 2-6).
+Terry Banfield (who bowled left arm orthodox spin) represented Riverina against Murrumbidgee in 1972-73 at Wagga Wagga (the first player from the BDCA for 4 years) and had match figures of 7 for 59 (5-53 & 2-6).
 He was then selected for Riverina – Murrumbidgee against Southern District – Southern Tablelands at Cootamundra and became the first player from the BDCA to achieve this feat.

 References and more